 If this blockage happens it causes damage to your heart muscle.
 You might also hear of a heart attack called acute coronary syndrome or myocardial infarction (MI).

-Related topics: Atherosclerosis, angina, cardiovascular disease, angiogram, angioplasty and stenting, and tests (ECG, angiogram), cholesterol, hypertension (high blood pressure), obesity, diabetes, smoking, exercise, stress.
+Related topics: Atherosclerosis, angina, cardiovascular disease, angiogram, angioplasty and stenting, and tests (ECG, angiogram), cholesterol, hypertension (high blood pressure), diabetes, smoking, exercise, stress.

 The most common symptom of a heart attack is chest pain.
 This is usually a crushing or tight pain, which may move to your jaw or your arms, particularly on the left side.